Catholic Church sexual abuse cases: Asia

+East Timor

+Richard Daschbach was convicted in Oecussi District Court in 2021 on charges of having sexually abused Timorese girls over decades.

+First accusations of sexual abuse of minors by Bishop Ximenes Belo appeared in the Dutch magazine De Groene Amsterdammer on 28 September 2022.

 India

 In 2002, Mathew N. Schmalz noted that Catholic Church sexual abuse cases in India are generally not spoken about openly, stating "you would have gossip and rumors, but it never reaches the level of formal charges or controversies."

 In 2014, Raju Kokkan, the vicar of the Saint Paul's Church in Thaikkattussery, Thrissur, Kerala, was arrested on charges of raping a nine-year-old girl.
 According to Kerala Police, Kokkan had raped the child on several different occasions, including at least thrice in his office during the month of April.
 Kokkan promised to gift the child expensive vestments for her Holy Communion ceremony before sexually assaulting her.
 The abuse was revealed after the victim informed her parents that she had been raped by Kokkan on 25 April 2014.
-The priest subsequently fled to Nagercoil in the neighbouring state of Tamil Nadu, and was arrested by police on 5 May.
+The priest subsequently fled to Nagercoil in the neighboring state of Tamil Nadu, and was arrested by police on 5 May.
 Following the arrest, the Thrissur Archdiocese stated that the vicar had been removed from his position within the Church.
 Between February and April 2014, three other Catholic priests were arrested in the state of Kerala on charges of raping minors.

 In 2016, the Catholic Church reappointed a convicted and jailed priest in the Ootacamund Diocese in Tamil Nadu, with little regard for victims rights and children's safety.

 In 2017, Father Robin Vadakkumchery of St Sebastian church in Kannur was arrested in Kochi on the charge of repeatedly raping a 15-year-old girl who later gave birth to a child.
 The baby is reported to have been taken to an orphanage without the mother's consent.
 He has been sentenced to 20 years in prison by a special court constituted under the Protection of Children from Sexual Offences Act, 2012 in Thalassery.

 In 2018, after much public outcry, Bishop Franco Mulakkal was arrested on 21 September by the Kerala Police.
 The Vatican had just 'temporarily' relieved him from his pastoral responsibilities.
-The nun who complained against Bishop Franco had mentioned to the police that he had repeatedly had unnatural sex with her on multiple occasions between 2014 and 2016.
+The nun who complained against Bishop Mulakkal had mentioned to the police that he had repeatedly had raped her on multiple occasions between 2014 and 2016.
+Mulakkal was found not guilty by a Kerala trial court in 2022, though a challenge to the acquittal was filed by the nun's lawyers in 2023.
+After the challenge was filed, Mulakkal retired as bishop in June 2023.